 - How easy is it for you and your accountant to access payroll information when you need to?
 Make sure your vendor allows you to access information when it’s necessary and to run the reports you need to manage your business properly.
 Your accountant should also have access to similar information, including the payroll information he or she needs to file corporate tax returns annually.

 - What is the provider’s track record for accuracy?
 It’s critical to select a vendor with a proven track record of accuracy in processing payroll.
 Your contract with the vendor should spell out who is responsible if something goes wrong.
 The vendor should also provide you with references preferably in the same or a similar business so you can make sure the vendor will be able to provide the level of service your company needs.

 - Can you trust the payroll provider with your employee’s payroll and personal information?
 You will be sharing an employee’s most personal information, including Social Security numbers, with your payroll vendor.
 Make sure the vendor is trustworthy and takes steps to protect this information.

 - What kind of customer support and training does the vendor provide?
 You and your in-house employees need to be trained to use the new system and have someone they can reach quickly when a problem occurs.

-Choosing the payroll processer that meets your company's needs requires a clear understanding of what your company needs are, both today and in the years ahead.
+Choosing the payroll processer that meets your company’s needs requires a clear understanding of what your company needs are, both today and in the years ahead.
 But if you select the right vendor, payroll processing should become more reliable, less expensive and all around easier for your business.
-And that's the objective any time you choose an outside vendor.
+That should be the objective any time you choose an outside vendor.